New to The Street TV Announces its Four Business Guest Interviews, Episode #430 Airs as A Sponsored Program on Bloomberg TV, Saturday, January 28, 2023, at 6:00 PM ET

 Zenith Prep Academy, located in Newark, California, works with 6th–12th graders to help them figure out what they want to do, reveal their hidden strengths, and help them capitalize & double down on those strengths.
 These are the types of students colleges always want.
 Zenith's students have access to the very best resources: coaches, mentors, & role models guiding them every step of the way.
 Throughout Zenith's 15+ years of experience, they built a proprietary database of all the best, most impressive, and competitive internships/programs.
 Team members work with their students to develop their resumes to be competitive and get accepted into some of the most competitive & prestigious programs/internships.
 Zenith doesn't just give advice; they guide students to success; students receive a 6x higher acceptance rate for the top 25 universities - https://www.zenithprepacademy.com/.

-Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
+Sekur Private Data, Ltd. SWISF SKUR GDT is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
 The Company distributes a suite of secure cloud-based storage, disaster recovery, document management, encrypted emails, and secure communication tools.
 Sekur Private Data, Ltd. sells its products through its websites www.sekur.com, approved distributors, and telecommunication companies worldwide.
 Sekur Private Data, Ltd. serves consumers, businesses, and governments worldwide - https://www.sekurprivatedata.com and https://www.sekur.com; Twitter: @sekurprivate.

 About New to The Street: